UpStore

 Do I need barcode scanning with WMS?

-Barcode scanning is highly recommended for maximum WMS benefits.
-It reduces manual entry errors by 50-80%, increases productivity by 25-40%, and provides real-time inventory updates.
-Most Malaysian warehouses achieve ROI on barcode hardware within 6-12 months.
+Highly recommended for maximum WMS benefits.
+It reduces manual entry errors by 50–80%, increases productivity by 25–40%, and provides real-time inventory updates.
+Most Malaysian warehouses recoup the cost of barcode hardware within 6–12 months.

 Can WMS integrate with my existing systems?

-Modern WMS solutions offer extensive integration capabilities with ERP systems (Odoo, S*P, O****e), e-commerce platforms (Shopee, Lazada), accounting software, shipping carriers, and other business applications through APIs and pre-built connectors.
+Modern WMS solutions integrate extensively with ERP systems (Odoo, S*P, O****e), e-commerce platforms (Shopee, Lazada), accounting software, shipping carriers, and other business applications through APIs and pre-built connectors.

 What are the benefits of cloud WMS vs on-premise?